HJSFoundation/dibels-markup/README.md

 + If you look at the window that Karma opened, you will see a debug button on the upper right hand corner of the screen.
 If you click that, you will see a second tab open at the address of `/debug`.
   - The `karma-mocha-debug` module that we added gives us a nice html report (like the Ruby world's `teaspoon`) that would before only be visible in the console or command line without the plugin.
   - Feel free to pop `debugger` statments in your code.
 Refresh the debug page and poke around in the console.

+## Running the server/watching the files for changes
+  + Our system is using gulp to watch the source files and then wrap them up into minified, uglified, files for us.
+To make sure this is working properly, we need to be running gulp.
+This app is also setup with BrowserSync so that our changes will be reloaded in the browser on save.
+It uses a browserSync server so you do not need to manage your own server environment.
+    - starting the server and watching the files is as easy as typing `gulp` on the command line.
+Then just leave this tab open and do any necessary command line work in a new tab.
+- Fastclick
+  +[Fastclick](https://github.com/ftlabs/fastclick) is a library that allows us to bypass the 300ms delay between a physical tap and the firing of a click event on mobile browsers.
+You will see that it has been added inside the index page and is being used inside the `deviceReady` listener.
+After that is should just work and if we need to turn it off for specific elements, we can do that manually. (see the documentation.)